BLCM/bl3mods/Aaron0000/Balands/README.md

-(Includes the Unofficial Community Patch's changes (other than Map Defogger since I didn't realize that existed), so you do not need to run the Unofficial Community Patch at the same time as this mod.
+(Includes the Unofficial Community Patch's changes (other than Map Defogger), so you do not need to run the Unofficial Community Patch at the same time as this mod.
 If you want to always have the latest version of Balands active, in the Hotfix manager "add URL" one of these links; https://raw.githubusercontent.com/BLCM/bl3mods/master/Aaron0000/Balands/Balands.bl3hotfix , or for the normal-sized hud version; https://raw.githubusercontent.com/BLCM/bl3mods/master/Aaron0000/Balands/Balands%20(No%20Smaller%20HUD).bl3hotfix )

 (This mod works just fine with regular save files.
 Just reroll your Mayhem modifiers if you go back to normal play if it's needed.)